 2) Either: a) Make the 'Publish' button text dynamic to reflect the settings choice for the paper ('Publish Publicly', 'Publish Privately', or 'Save Draft); or b) Use the space where the 'Save Draft' button used to be to indicate the status of the paper ('Public', 'Private', 'Draft') and the button always says 'Save Changes' or something along those lines.

-#5 Updated by Paige Dupont almost 3 years ago
+Updated by Paige Dupont over 7 years ago

 Incorporating this ticket with some of the usability issues we had during the Social Paper testing, I've added to this ticket by modifying the mockup.
 We can address the issues of the editable URL box along with the viewing settings together.
 We had recommended, after compiling our testing data the following:

 - Combine all editable fields and settings into one area rather than separating the Title, URL, Description, etc. into separate and differently-styled areas.